 For a more in-depth look at our share system, read our blog post here.

 The festival is incorporated in Seattle, Washington, as a 501(c)(3) nonprofit organization.
 As a community-based organization, it depends on the generosity of volunteers and seeks sponsorship from local businesses to help defray the production costs.
-Moisture Festival also dedicates some shows as benefit shows to raise money for other organizations.

 Ticket sales cover roughly half the expenses of the festival.
 This reflects our desire to keep ticket prices affordable.
-Our tickets range from $11 to $30.
+Our tickets range from $15 to $46.
 As a result Moisture Festival relies heavily on fundraising and community support.
 To donate or sponsor click here.